Private John Leslie Baxter

 Three hearty meals a day were served; breakfast usually consisted of porridge, stew, and tea.
 Lunch included soup, meat, vegetables, and pudding.
 Meat, bread with jam and tea was served for dinner.
 Many of the troops experienced bouts of seasickness on the voyage.
 The crossing the Equator ceremony, ‘Neptune’s Journey,’ was played-out on each troopship.

-OVERSEAS TRAINING CAMP
+ENGLISH TRAINING CAMP OCTOBER 1916

 HOSPITALISATION MUMPS OCTOBER 1916

-On 8th December he was hospitalised with mumps.
 Mumps was, and is, a contagious viral illness, easily spread among the soldiers.
 It can cause fever, swelling of the salivary glands and inflammation in other parts of the body.
 There is no specific treatment for mumps.
 Instead, treatment focuses on symptom relief.
 Treatment would have included plenty of rest, lots of fluids, using a warm or cool compress to relieve facial pain and swelling & eating foods that do not need a lot of chewing

 TRENCH WARFARE